Gmoog/Svm/README.md

-## Python implementation of Linear Support Vector Machine with Squared Hinge Loss
+## Python implementation of Linear SVM with Squared Hinge Loss

 We look at how to implement the Linear Support Vector Machine with a squared hinge loss in python.